workdowg/TF700t-AKBI/README.md

 **Running the installer for the first time:**

+*If you are using KitKat (CROMBi-KK), the rootfs installer will only make a 3GB image file.
+If you need a bigger image you will need to use one of the Aroma recovery based installers.*

 1) Copy a "rootfs.tar.lzma" file (see examples below) to the directory you extracted the installer to (ex. - /sdcard/TF700t-AKBI-v2.X.X/ ).
 There can only be **ONE** "rootfs.tar.lzma" file in the install directory at one time.